QuaSi-Software/Documentation/docs/resie_fundamentals.md

 ## Domain and boundaries

-Due to the generalized nature of the energy system used by Resie, there is no explicit scale inherent to the model.
+Due to the generalized nature of the energy system used by ReSiE, there is no explicit scale inherent to the model.
 However in practicality there is a large number of parameters and nominal values involved in running an accurate simulation.
-The implementation of components in Resie is done while keeping a scale of buildings and districts in mind, meaning that performing a simulation of a large electric power network would yield inaccurate results.
+The implementation of components in ReSiE is done while keeping a scale of buildings and districts in mind, meaning that performing a simulation of a large electric power network would yield inaccurate results.
 In particular transport losses are not modeled and (electric) power is represented as a simplified model.

 The domain of the simulation can therefore be considered as the technical equipment providing energy to a number of connected buildings up to a scale where transport losses cannot be ignored anymore.
 Outside the domain are three major other domains to and from which the energy system connect: